felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 ```

 It is a function designed for a specific dataset that assumes that the calling
-code has a dataframe with a specific column.
+code has a DataFrame with a specific column.
 It is unclear from the signature
-that the dataframe is modified in-place.
+that the DataFrame is modified in-place.
 It is unclear from the signature if
 there is a return that should be used.

-The remedy to this problem is to make the API oriented around a series/array
+**Solution**: Make the API oriented around a series/array and to leave the
-and to leave the deconstruction of the frame to the calling code.
+deconstruction of the DataFrame to the calling code.

 :white_check_mark: